WikiCommunityHealth/warnings-dropoff-analysis/README.md

 ### Note about the chart scripts

-Be careful with the plot scripts, since `pandas` memory overhead to instantiate the DataFrame structure is extremely RAM consuming.
+Be careful with the plot scripts, since `pandas` memory overhead, to instantiate the DataFrame structure, is extremely RAM consuming.

 As a result, make sure you have enough free memory before running one of those scripts.